forchag/hyperledger/README.md

 ## Flask GUI

 `flask_app/app.py` exposes a small HTTPS GUI and REST API to register devices, upload files, record sensor data and verify stored information.
-It expects a local IPFS daemon running on `localhost:5001` and a Fabric gateway configured via the stub `hlf_client` module.
-The dashboard shows how many nodes are registered and offers options to verify and recover data stored on IPFS.
+The dashboard shows how many nodes are registered and offers options to inspect stored data.
 An additional page available at `/integrity` lets administrators export sensor data as CSV and verify uploaded datasets against the hashes stored on the blockchain.